 Samatar Encampment Eviction Leaves 100 Displaced Mid-Winter – Jan.
 2023

 The largest encampment of unhoused people in Minneapolis in the winter of 2022-23 was evicted on Jan.
-18 of this year.
-The Samatar Crossing Encampment in the Cedar-Riverside neighborhood had represented a sense of stability for about 100 displaced residents, many of whom had little or np resources to call their own.
+18, 2023.
+The Samatar Crossing Encampment in the Cedar-Riverside neighborhood had represented a sense of stability for about 100 displaced residents.
 Read the full report and watch a video (Vimeo / YouTube) below that takes you inside the eviction as it was occurring.

 The Quarry Encampment Eviction [Minneapolis] – Jan.
 2023